 Long-sleeved button-up shirt — Sometimes a t-shirt just isn’t good enough.
 For these times, you need a great button-up shirt that will make you feel much more presentable and confident without sacrificing comfort.
 Try these ones from Bluffworks if wrinkle-free, quick-dry, and stylish sounds good to you.

 2 pairs of awesome travel pants — Good travel pants for guys can be hard to find.
-They need to be comfortable enough to wear on the plane, durable enough for a hike or bike ride, and stylish enough for an evening out.
-My post about the best men’s travel pants will help you find the right pair to take on your trip.
+They need to be comfortable enough to wear on the plane, durable enough for a hike or bike ride, and look good enough that they’re OK to wear out to a restaurant or bar.

 1 pair of travel shorts — If you’re going somewhere hot, you’ll definitely need a pair of shorts in your bag.
 You might even want to just bring one pair of pants and bring a couple of pairs of shorts.
 Like travel pants, travel shorts should look good enough to wear out in the evening but also be rugged enough for days on the beach.